tarwn/lessthandot-hugo/blogs/content/posts/2011-07-07-webmatrix-routing-and-magic-pages.md

 > Ah, ok.

-> Are you busy tomorrow night…
+> Are you busy tomorrow night...

 > Yep.

-> Oh…er, ok, well here's your file then.
+> Oh...er, ok, well here's your file then.

 The most specific file match wins, without the need for setting up routing ahead of time.
 Simply drop an appropriately named file in a folder and point an href at it.